-What Can a Handyman Do in Crown Point, Indiana?
+What Can a Handyman Do Without a License in Crown Point, Indiana?

 Indiana does not have a single statewide “general contractor license” for typical handyman/remodeling work; contractor licensing is largely handled at the city/county level plus state licenses for certain trades (notably plumbing).
 In Crown Point (Lake County), you should expect (1) local contractor registration/licensing and permits through the City’s building department and (2) state-level credentialing only if you perform regulated trade work (especially plumbing).
 There is no widely-applicable statewide “handyman exemption” dollar threshold in Indiana; instead, limits come from local ordinances and permit triggers.